 Expanded container services, including the addition of direct Asia container services, have been instrumental in serving Florida’s largest and fastest-growing market—the Tampa Bay/Orlando I-4 Corridor.
 Port Tampa Bay is perfectly positioned to provide supply chain efficiencies to the importers and exporters who serve the growing Central Florida region.

-Ships arriving at Port Tampa Bay experience no congestion or delays, and the Port has emerged as the preferred gateway to our region due to our proximity to the growing Tampa/Orlando I-4 Corridor market, with more than 400 distribution centers right in our backyard.
+Ships arriving at Port Tampa Bay experience no congestion or delays, and the Port has emerged as the preferred gateway to our region due to our proximity to the growing Tampa/Orlando I-4 Corridor market, with more than 500 million square feet of distribution center space.

 This Central Florida region is also one of the hottest industrial real estate markets in the country and Florida’s hub for distribution, logistics, and manufacturing.
 Florida now has the 15th largest economy in the world and is the fastest-growing state in the country.
 Florida’s rapidly expanding population has already overtaken New York, making it the third-largest state.

 Home to nearly half of the state’s population and welcoming a majority of the 140 million visitors each year, the Central Florida region is one of the fastest-growing areas of the state.
 The importers and exporters who support this huge consumer market are demanding a Florida-first supply chain strategy with expanded direct ocean container services.